Ecological-Complexity-Lab/lab_website/network_course/index.md

 # Course description

-Biological systems, and specifically ecological systems, contain multiple entities that interconnect to form networks.
-These include gene interaction networks, food webs, plant-pollinator networks, metapopulations and networks of disease transmission.
-How these networks are structured is crucial for the dynamics and functioning of biological systems.
-This course will introduce the theory and methods for working with biological networks.
-Though primarily motivated by ecology, the theory and methodology we will cover is also relevant for other fields in biology, such as neuroscience, systems biology and epidemiology.
-Students will be actively involved in classes via paper discussions.
-Therefore, there is a limit of 12 students.
-The course, class discussions and presentations will be given in English.
-For the final project, students are encouraged to use their own research data.
+Biological systems, and specifically ecological systems, consist of multiple interconnected entities that form networks such as gene interaction networks, food webs, plant–pollinator networks, metapopulations, and disease transmission networks.
+Understanding how these networks are structured is crucial for understanding the dynamics and functioning of biological systems.
+This course introduces the theory and methods for analyzing biological networks, with a primary emphasis on ecology but with applications extending to neuroscience, systems biology, and epidemiology.
+While examples and theory are drawn from ecology, the course is general in scope, reflecting the broad relevance of network science across biology.

 **The course is dynamic and adapted to students' needs as much as possible.
 Course material may vary from what is currently written in the syllabus at the instructor's discretion.**